ERASMUS+ KA2 Programme project. “Rural 3.0: Service Learning for the Rural Development (RURASL)”

 - Develop entrepreneurial skills in the rural community.

 - Improve the quality of education for sustainable development and promote partnerships between the university and the community in rural areas through the innovative service-learning methodology.

 - Increase the relevance of universities, since their students aim to fulfill a service that is in line with the demands of rural businesses and social needs in rural areas.

 - Establish a virtual center with a wide network of academic and rural stakeholders that will offer teaching and learning content (a transnational academic module dedicated to courses on learning-service and social entrepreneurship, community training materials and digital learning and collaboration tools) and promote Interactions between Universities and stakeholders of the rural community.

 - The creation of an international alliance between the university and rural community that promotes education and entrepreneurship of people living in rural areas, connecting universities with companies in rural communities to work on a common problem: the development of knowledge and skills necessary to achieve change in rural communities.

-- Strengthening the skills and innovative capacity of adult rural social entrepreneurs.
+- The Strengthening the skills and innovative capacity of adult rural social entrepreneurs.

-- Facilitate practical learning-service and social entrepreneurship experiences for university students in specific rural environments.
+- The development of practical learning-service and social entrepreneurship experiences for university students in specific rural environments.